Isabella-Mitchell/lonely-house/README.md

 ## Frameworks & Libraries

 - [Django](https://www.djangoproject.com/)
-  - This website is built using Django, a high-level Python web framwork..
+  - This website is built using Django, a high-level Python web framework.
 Lonely House features multiple apps with model, view and template layers.
 I have also used Django to provide an admin view, create forms and test my website.
 Further features used include [Django Allauth](https://django-allauth.readthedocs.io/en/latest/index.html) for user authentification, Pillow for uploading images, and Crispy Forms.

 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/)
   - Templating language I've used with Python to add logic to my html templates.

 - [jQuery](https://jquery.com/)
-  - I used jQuery to add functionality to MaterialiseCSS componants.
+  - I used jQuery to add functionality to Bootstrap components and within my scripts.

 - [Bootstrap 4](https://getbootstrap.com/)
   - I used bootstrap throughout the site to make it responsive.
 The website uses Bootstrap's Containers, Grid System, Flexbox and Spacing utilities.
 I sourced code from the Bootstrap documentation when building the Navbar, Image Carousels, Cards and Buttons.

 - [Google Fonts](https://fonts.google.com/)
-  - Two fonts are imported from google fonts.
+  - Fonts are imported from google fonts.

 - [Font awesome](https://fontawesome.com/)
-  - I used icons from font awesome on buttons.
+  - I used icons from font awesome across the website

 - [Bootstrap Date Picker](https://bootstrap-datepicker.readthedocs.io/en/latest/index.html)
   - I used this CDN to provide the date range picker on the listing detail page.